 Cheapest non-owner car insurance companies in Louisiana

-GEICO is the cheapest non-owner car insurance in Louisiana, with rates averaging $236.
+The cheapest non-owner car insurance in Louisiana is from GEICO, with an average rate of $236.
 The second most affordable option in Louisiana is State Farm, with an average rate of $249.

 The table below shows the most affordable non-owner car insurance companies in Louisiana.